akauppi/GroundLevel-firebase-es/packages/app-deploy-ops/README.md

 - ops instrumentation code (central logging, performance monitoring, crash reporting, etc.)
 - Firebase initialization

-Note: Since we get the application logic as a module dependency, we don't expect anything from it.
-It can use any web framework - not only Vue.js 3.
+We get the application logic as a module dependency, and don't expect anything from it (apart from it needing Firebase initialized).
+It can use any web framework, any libraries.

 ## Requirements